activeprospect/testlead/README.md

 This is the BSON ID of the recipient step which you're providing feedback for.
 To find this, you have to dig it out of the flow JSON, as queried from the API (i.e., in the browser dev-tools, an API query of the flow, or the database).

-### -v - verbose

-Output verbose details about the request and results.

 ### -t - specify feedback type

 Must be one of `conversion` or `return`; default is `return`.